Zlitus/ALTKit---VSCode-Extension/README.md

 - `To Camel Case` – Convert to `camelCase`
 - `To Upper Case` / `To Lower Case`
 - `Capitalize` – Capitalize each word
-- `joinLines` — Join multiple lines using comma separator
+- `Join lines` — Join multiple lines using comma separator
-- `cleanText` — Remove double spaces, trim, …
+- `Clean text` — Remove double spaces, trim, …
-- `Slugify`
+- `Slugify` — Converts text into a URL-friendly slug: lowercase, hyphens for spaces, and removes special characters
+- `Pad left / right` — Add spaces or characters to the left or right to reach a desired length.
+Ex: 1 can become 001

 ### 🧠 Utilities
 - `Eval JavaScript` – Evaluate selected JavaScript
 - `Shuffle` – Shuffle characters, words, or lines
 - `Reverse` — Reverse order of characters, words, or lines
 - `Enquote` — Enquote strings in simpleQuotes or doubleQuotes taking care of escaping.
+Ideal for use with `Join Lines`
 - `Toggle Selection Stats in Status Bar` – View stats like word count, line count, and numeric figures (sum, avg, min, max)
 - `Increment Selection` – Increment numbers or letters in the selection.
-E.g. `1, 1, 1` becomes `1, 2, 3`, or `B, X, Z` becomes `B, C, D`.
+E.g. `1, 1, 1` becomes `1, 2, 3`, or `B, X, Z` becomes `B, C, D`
-- `generateUUID`
+- `Generate UUID` – Instantly create a universally unique identifier

 ### 🔁 Encoding & Decoding
 - `Base64 Encode` / `Base64 Decode`
 - `URL Encode` / `URL Decode`
+- `HTML to Markdown` / `Markdown to HTML` Convert HTML to Markdown & Markdown to HTML
 - `HTML De-entities` – Convert HTML entities to readable characters
-- `stripMarkdown` — Remove all Markdown tags
+- `Strip HTML` – Remove all HTML tags and keep only the text.
+DOM-Level operation, ignore script & style
-- `Strip HTML` – Remove all HTML tags
+- `Strip Markdown` — Remove all Markdown tags

 ### 🔐 Hashing / Crypto
 - `MD5`, `SHA1`, `SHA256` – Compute secure hashes of selected text